-Corps projects are carried out at the request of local and state agencies and authorized by Congress, so flood control, water supply, navigation and national defense steered the Corps’ mission prior to the global environmental awakening.
+Corps projects are carried out at the request of local and state agencies and authorized by Congress, so prior to the global environmental awakening, the USACE mission was steered by flood control, water supply, navigation and national defense.
 The Corps has always been a lead partner in the plan to preserve and protect our nation.
-As a partner rich in engineering and scientific know how, no other federal agency is better equipped as a significant partner in this nation’s efforts to restore and preserve the environment, while ensuring continued economic viability and national defense.
+As a partner rich in engineering and scientific know-how, no other federal agency is better equipped as a significant partner in this nation’s efforts to restore and preserve the environment, while ensuring continued economic viability and national defense.

 For more than 200 years, as the world’s largest public engineering organization, the Corps has had dual military construction and civil works missions.
 We also respond to natural and national disasters through our emergency management program, and are currently providing assistance all over the world to fight and win the Global War on Terrorism.
-The Corps of Engineers is a major command of the U.S. Army, under the Office of the Chief of Engineers, headquartered in Washington, D.C., with a network of offices providing service around the globe.
-As one of those offices, the Norfolk District has a proud record of service in the fields of engineering, water resources development and conservation.
+The Corps of Engineers is a major Army command under the Office of the Chief of Engineers, headquartered in Washington, with a network of offices providing service around the globe.
+As one of those offices, Norfolk District has a proud record of service in the fields of engineering, water resources development and conservation.

-The history of Virginia and the waterways and tributaries of the Chesapeake Bay is the history of the continental United States.
-Here the first permanent English settlement was established; here shipbuilding as a profession had its American beginnings; here in 1794, the Corps of Engineers built the first earthwork coastal fortifications – Fort Norfolk and Fort Nelson.
-During our nation’s first 150 years, the Chesapeake Bay waters carried cargoes of greater value and bulk than all the rest of America combined.
-In these waters occurred the first naval engagement, the first amphibious expedition, and the battle which altered the entire course of naval warfare – the ironclads.
+The history of Virginia and the Chesapeake Bay's waterways and tributaries is the history of the continental United States.
+Here, the first permanent English settlement was established and shipbuilding as a profession had its American beginnings; here in 1794, the Corps of Engineers built the first earthwork coastal fortifications – Fort Norfolk and Fort Nelson.
+During our nation’s first 150 years, Chesapeake Bay waters carried cargoes of greater value and bulk than the rest of America combined.
+In these waters occurred the first naval engagement, amphibious expedition and battle that altered the entire course of naval warfare – the ironclads.

-Although almost a constant presence in the Commonwealth since the birth of the Corps of Engineers in 1775, it was not until over a century later, in 1879, that the Corps established a permanent field office in Norfolk.
+Although almost a constant presence in the commonwealth since the Corps of Engineers birth in 1775, it was not until over a century later, in 1879, that USACE established a permanent field office in Norfolk.
 The Norfolk U.S. Engineers Office’s first work was major improvements to Norfolk Harbor and the Nansemond and Elizabeth rivers.
-In 1908, the Norfolk staff graduated to the status of a “district” when the Corps realigned and renamed its regional offices.
+In 1908, Norfolk staff graduated to the status of a “district” when the Corps realigned and renamed its regional offices.

-Some 430 civilians and a small staff of Army officers work together at the headquarters and at numerous field offices throughout the Commonwealth of Virginia to fulfill the district’s dual military and civil works mission of engineering, construction and water resource management.
-The district’s pool of talent reflects the multi-cultural population of this major seaport.
-It offers such skilled professionals as biologists, oceanographers, environmental scientists, architects, contract specialists, water resource planners, geologists, economists, surveyors, construction inspectors, communications specialists, as well as engineers.
+About 430 civilians and a small staff of Army officers work together at the headquarters and numerous field offices throughout Virginia to fulfill the district’s dual military and civil works mission of engineering, construction and water resource management.
+The district’s pool of talent reflects the multicultural population of this major seaport.
+It offers such skilled professionals as biologists, oceanographers, environmental scientists, architects, contract specialists, water-resource planners, geologists, economists, surveyors, construction inspectors, communications specialists and engineers.

 To address and protect the integrity of water resources from their source to endpoint, the Corps assigns boundaries according to river basins.
-In the case of Virginia, the Norfolk District oversees the management of five river basins – the James, Rappahannock, York and Chowan, and the small Coastal Basins (the Chesapeake Bay area in Virginia and the Eastern Shore of Virginia), all of which cover about 23,000 square miles or roughly 60 percent of the geography of the Commonwealth of Virginia, and 49 percent of the state’s population.
-The remaining 40 percent of the Commonwealth’s Civil Works program is managed by our sister districts in Baltimore , Maryland; Nashville, Tennessee; and Wilmington and Huntington, North Carolina.
+In the case of Virginia, Norfolk District oversees the management of five river basins – the James, Rappahannock, York and Chowan, and the small Coastal Basins (the Chesapeake Bay area and Eastern Shore of Virginia), all of which cover about 23,000 square miles, or roughly 60 percent of the state's geography and 49 percent of its population.
+The remaining 40 percent of the commonwealth’s Civil Works program is managed by our sister districts in Baltimore; Nashville, Tennessee; Wilmington, North Carolina; and Huntington, West Virginia.

 The district’s flood protection service to the state prevents or reduces flood damage by controlling flood flows in problem areas.
 Major structural flood control methods are dams, levees, floodwalls, and channels.
-Non-structural flood protection measures include flood proofing, relocation, and flood plain management techniques.
-Since 1968, District civil works projects, such as the Richmond Floodwall, have prevented hundreds of millions of dollars in damages throughout the Commonwealth.
+Nonstructural flood-protection measures include flood proofing, relocation, and flood-plain management techniques.
+Since 1968, district civil works projects, such as the Richmond floodwall, have prevented hundreds of millions of dollars in damage throughout Virginia.